![]() |

 Duchovny' is personal too, but there are other layers to it.
 It is

-about David Duchovny specifically, but in a larger in sense, it’s
+about David Duchovny specifically, but in a larger in sense, its

 also about pop stars in general and our desires to meet them,